aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### What we're used to

 - Plain old property checking of strings
+  @ul
   - Pros:
-    - Parse however you want
+    + Parse however you want
-    - As powerful as you care to make it
+    + As powerful as you care to make it
   - Cons:
-    - Ad-hoc property checking functions are fine until you need to generalize
+    + Ad-hoc property checking functions are fine until you need to generalize
-    - Often ends up being much more code than a simple regex
+    + Often ends up being much more code than a simple regex
-    - Eventually end up reinventing the wheel
+    + Eventually end up reinventing the wheel
+  @ulend

 ---

 ### What we're used to

-@ul
 - Regular expressions
   - Pros:
     - Declarative